any-docs/css/content/guides/overflow/carousels/index.md

 The second demo is a carousel with multiple items per page, which again includes [scroll buttons](#creating_scroll_buttons) and [scroll markers](#creating_scroll_markers) for navigating through the pages.
 This demo is also responsive — different numbers of items appear on each page depending on the viewport width.

-This demo is very similar to the [Carousel with single pages](#carousel_with_single_pages) demo, except that instead of using flexbox for layout, it uses [CSS multi-column layout](/guides/Multicol_layout) and the {{cssxref("::column")}} pseudo-element to create arbitrary columns that span the full width of the carousel and may contain multiple items.
+This demo is very similar to the [Carousel with single pages](#carousel_with_single_pages) demo, except that instead of using flexbox for layout, it uses [CSS multi-column layout](/guides/Multicol_layout) and the `::column` pseudo-element to create arbitrary columns that span the full width of the carousel and may contain multiple items.

 Using this approach, we can be sure that if the viewport grows or shrinks, while the item size remains constant, we'll never have a partial item displayed off the edge of the scrollport.
 In this case, the scroll markers are created on scroll container fragments, per-column, rather than on children, per-item.